killermann/barkslikeadogma/content/three-tenets/_index.md

 ---
-title: "SJD in the Wild"
+title: "3 Tenets of SJD"
 chapter: true
-weight: 4
+weight: 3
 ---
 ### Barks Like a Dogma
-# SJD in the Wild
+# 3 Tenets of SJD

-A Wild SJD TENET appeared!
-Fight?
-Run?
-Figure out [the reference](https://bulbapedia.bulbagarden.net/wiki/Wild_Pok%C3%A9mon#Encounter_messages)?

-Let's try to catch 'em all.
+What is an SJD tenet?
+What are some examples?
+Why might it be useful to name them?